vitalsource/chef-user/README.md

     {
       "id"      : "lando",
       "action"  : "remove"
     }

+The login and supplementary groups for this user can be created within a data bag called `"groups"` with items such as the following:

+    {
+      "id"        : "hsolo",
+      "gid"       : 501
+    }

+    {
+      "id"        : "rebel",
+      "gid"       : 1138
+    }

 The data bag recipe will iterate through a list of usernames defined in